 No Impact.
-As indicated in Response Q-2 above, the project does not involve an increase in the number of residential units.
-The larger single-family house is not expected to substantially increase the demand for new storm water drainage facilities or the need to expand existing facilities or the construction of new facilities.
+As indicated in Response R-2 above, the Project would not result in a substantial increase in the number of residential units.
+The single-family house is not expected to substantially increase the demand for new storm water drainage facilities or the need to expand existing facilities or the construction of new facilities.
 No impacts would occur.